Industrial Hemp Quick Facts

 - The Colorado Department of Agriculture’s regulatory role with Industrial Hemp is limited to the cultivation of industrial hemp.

 - The CDA does not have jurisdiction over the processing, sale or distribution of industrial hemp.
 Nor do we have referrals for, or market information on, the aforementioned at this time.

 - Seed Procurement / Seed Quality - Seed that exists in Colorado may be variable and have unknown THC levels.
 Random sampling of hemp fields will be conducted.
-Currently CDA approved certified seed does not exist.
+There is a limited amount of CDA approved certified seed available.